matteoferla/Fragmenstein/three_modes_compared.md

 Each has advantages and disadvantage.
 For the [covid](covid.md) data, an analysis was done to figure out which.

-50 followups were randomly chosen and placed with the three modes (170 were done for safety).
+50 followups were randomly chosen and placed with the three modes (165 total poses were done, +10% for safety).

 The medians of the various scores are: